jakelazaroff/unpm/README.md

 - `root` specifies the path at which the output files are available on your website.
 Defaults to `/vendor`.
 - `pin` is a string array of glob patterns matching file paths relative to the output directory.
 Any matching files won't be removed or updated when running `unpm vendor`.
 Pinning is mostly useful when you've made local changes to a dependency that you don't want to be overwritten.

-To use `unpm.json` directly as an import map, remove the `unpm` key (browser ignore unknown import map keys so it won't break anything, but there's no reason to keep it) and paste the rest into a `<script type="importmap">` in your HTML.
+To use `unpm.json` directly as an import map, remove the `unpm` key (browsers ignore unknown import map keys so it won't break anything, but there's no reason to keep it) and paste the rest into a `<script type="importmap">` in your HTML.

 ## FAQ

 These aren't actually frequently asked; just socratic explanations:

-### Isn't it bad to commit dependencies to my repo?

-Nope!
-There are two main reasons most package managers advise you not to commit dependencies:

-- The folder can be really big.
-- Dependencies with native binaries will only work on a single platform.

-The solution to the first is to download less code (and, ideally, use fewer dependencies in the first place).
-The second isn't an issue for websites because code that runs in browsers is not platform specific.

-Most package managers add a ton of overhead just to get back what vendoring gives you for free:

-- Since your dependencies are not committed to source control, you depend on an external system to build and run your app.
-- Since installation across version ranges is non-deterministic, they need a lock file to make sure the exact same dependencies get installed.
-- Since you can't just edit a dependency file, they need [baroque workarounds](https://pnpm.io/cli/patch) to let you patch a dependency.
-- Since you can't use the installed files in your browser, you need _another_ tool to bundle everything together.

-If you're still unconvinced, htmx has [a great essay on vendoring dependencies](https://htmx.org/essays/vendoring/).

 ### Don't real web applications need a build step?